sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 - If multiple apps are in the same App Service plan, they all share the same VM instances.
 - If you have multiple deployments slots for an app, all deployments slots also run on the same VM instances.
 - If you enable diagnostic logs, perform backups or run WebJobs, they also use CPU cycles and memory on these VM instances.
-In this way, the App Service plan is the **scale unit* of the App Service app.
+In this way, the App Service plan is the **scale unit** of the App Service app.
 If the plan is configured for autoscaling, then all apps in the plan are scaled out together based on autoscale settings.
 #### What if my app needs more capabilities or features?
 Your App Service plan can be scaled up and down at any time.
 It is as simple as changing the pricing tier of the plan.
 You can potentially save money by putting multiple apps into one App Service plan.
-However, since apps in the same App Service plan all share the same compute resources you need to understand the capacity of the existing App Sewrvice plan and the expected load for the new app.
+However, since apps in the same App Service plan all share the same compute resources you need to understand the capacity of the existing App Service plan and the expected load for the new app.

 Isolate your app into a new App Service plan when:
 - The app is resource-intensive.